This is part of Diane’s Literature Course II Series

 We divided the play so we could finish it in three weeks.
 For the first section, I read studiously, checked all the notes in my book so I wouldn’t miss any allusions or history, and consulted online helps.
 Ugh!
 I can’t stand these people.
 For the second section, I read a modernized version beside the original so I could move through it more quickly.
 Hmm, still don’t care.
 For that last section, I skimmed a detailed summary.
 Whew!
 That’s enough for now.

 My students had the same reaction to this play, though I’m sure they were more diligent than I and didn’t resort to a summary.
-Each of the girls has read at least one other of Shakespeare’s plays that she did enjoy, so I’m content that they weren’t prejudiced against Antony and Cleopatra simply because it’s Shakespeare.
+Each of the girls has read at least one other of Shakespeare’s plays that she did enjoy, so I’m satisfied that they weren’t prejudiced against Antony and Cleopatra simply because it’s Shakespeare.
 We will content ourselves, this time, with having crossed one of The Bard’s plays off our list and try another later.
 I did encourage the girls to remain open to the possibility of trying this one again later if time and opportunity arise.